devtbi/vscode-cppinsights/README.md

 ## Requirements

-This extension requires C++ Insights of @andreasfertig.
+This extension requires @andreasfertig's C++ Insights.
 C++ Insights can be found here: https://github.com/andreasfertig/cppinsights
 Build or download the latest release.
-Specify the directory to cppinsights binary in (link to settings) `vscode-cppinsights.path`.
+Specify the directory to the cppinsights binary in `vscode-cppinsights.path`.

 ## Commands
 * `vscode-cppinsights.insights`: Show C++ insights